Sonotsugipaa/volcanpp/src/main/assets/assets.doc.md

 The scene is specified in `assets/scene.cfg`.
 A scene consists of multiple objects that may share the same model, and the properties of the models themselves.
-The file consists of two root elements, `objects` and `models`;
+The file consists of three root elements: `objects`, `models` and `pointLight`;
-both are lists of groups of settings.
+the first two are lists of groups of settings, the last one is an array of 4 elements.

 ## Objects